Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

 In order to become discoverable from other agents, an agent can register itself in the `Agent Directory`.

-To do so, we use the :func:`~oef.agents.Agent.register_agent` method:
+To do so, we use the :func:`~oef.agents.OEFCoreInterface.register_agent` method:

 .. code-block:: python